Pekam History, Family Crest & Coats of Arms

-England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Pekam family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Kent, at Peckham.
 The surname of derives from the Old English words pekke, indicating the top of a mountain or hill, and ham, meaning homestead or settlement, and distinguished the settlement by its proximity to a prominent peak.
-The name of te settlement then became attached to those who lived there.

 Early Origins of the Pekam family